sr320/LabDocs/protocols/ProteinprepforMSMS.md

 To make 150ml (300ul required/sample)-can store on benchtop

 _Add 7.5ml acetonitrile and 0.15ml trifluoroacetic acid to 142.35ml of nanopure_

+__3% acetonitrile + 1% formic acid for final step__

+To make 100ml (100ul required/sample)

+_Add 3ml acetonitrile and 1ml of formic acid to 96ml of nanopure_

 ---